Your triceps are an incredibly important muscle!

 They’re so much more than just “glamor muscles”, despite the fact that they’re among the only muscles people see every day.

-Your triceps also play an important role in your upper body and upper arms mobility.
-They help move your arms at the elbows, and improve your range of motion.
+Your triceps also play an important role in your upper body and arm mobility.
+They help move your arms at the elbows and improve your range of motion.
 They’re vital for any activity that utilizes upper body muscles (particularly swimming and boxing).

 To put it succinctly: you need to spend time strengthening your triceps.
 Your ability to exercise and lift heavy depends on it!